-In addition to meeting other enrollment requirements in the Case Management service area of the Online Handbook, members must belong to at least one of the following target populations, per s.
+In addition to meeting other enrollment requirements in the Case Management service area, members must belong to at least one of the following target populations, per s.
 49.45(25), Wis.
 Stats., and be served by a Medicaid-certified case management provider that elected to serve members in the corresponding target populations.